How to Configure axe-core for React and Vue Applications

 axe-core traverses the live DOM synchronously.
 React and Vue manipulate the DOM asynchronously during hydration and route transitions.
 Premature execution captures incomplete trees.

 React StrictMode intentionally double-renders components in development.
-This triggers early axe-core execution before state commits.
+This can trigger early axe-core execution before state commits.
 Vue 3 Teleport and Suspense alter the DOM tree structure before the scanner injects.
 Framework-generated ARIA attributes frequently conflict with static rule expectations.
 SPA route transitions leave detached nodes lingering in the accessibility tree.

 Aligning scanner execution with framework lifecycle events prevents phantom violations.
 Proper baseline alignment with Web Accessibility Testing Fundamentals & Tool Selection ensures consistent audit coverage across rendering engines.

 Default axe-core settings scan the entire document.body.
 This captures transient hydration artifacts.
-Scope the scanner to stable container nodes.
+Scope the scanner to stable container nodes and use jest-axe for React component testing.

 rules: {